This post contains affiliate links.

 Nursing is a largely beneficial degree to those studying it as you will be able to help those facing medical emergencies in your daily life.
 It is also a rewarding field due to the helpful nature of the job.

 To increase your pay in this field you will want to get a doctorate.
 The greater expertise that you have as a nurse the more doctors you can work for.
-The better or more advanced of a doctor that you can assist the greater your pay will be.
-So work to learn as much as you can and build strong relationships with your coworkers.
+The better or more advanced of a

 3. Construction Management